 Decisive for the pilot, however, was the Swedish Data Protection Authority’s approval.

 – We are constantly looking for tools that contribute to developing our customers’ business.
 But when it comes to the use of existing cameras, we, like the rest of the retail business, have so far chosen to be careful and restrictive so as not to violate the GDPR, says Håkan Eriksson.

-Individ’s legal solution therefore became something of a trigger.
+Individ’s legal solution, therefore, became something of a trigger.

 – We have been working with new technology for some time, but so far no solution has succeeded in offering the level of detail that Indivd’s technology enables and we think that is very interesting.
-With Indivd X, we can get access to a service that enables us and our customers to work more experimentally and interactively, where we can constantly try and test different solutions to see what results they get.
+With Indivd X, we can get access to a service that enables us and our customers to work more experimentally and interactively, where we can constantly try and test different solutions to see what results they bring.
 We can get the answers here fairly immediately via insights, which gives us the opportunity to create a good basis for change and development.

 The hopes are high

-– Indivd X can give us further insights into the visitors’ behaviors and movement patterns without violating their integrity.
+– Indivd X can give us further insights into the visitors’ behaviours and movement patterns without violating their integrity.
 Hopefully, this test pilot will lead us to develop more efficient store concepts, which better respond to customer needs.
 We also see exciting opportunities by connecting the physical store with the store online and finding clear synergies.
 We want the test pilot to help us think differently and better understand consumers’ needs when we design more relevant stores of the future, Håkan Eriksson concludes.